dynobase-icon

 What is the DynamoDB Global Table replication latency?

 Replication latency is often less than one second.
-It's also worth mentioning that it's measurable via CloudWatch, the ReplicationLatency metric is what you're looking for.
+It's also worth mentioning that it's measurable via CloudWatch; the ReplicationLatency metric is what you're looking for.
+This low latency ensures that your data is quickly available across all regions, providing a seamless experience for global applications.

 How much do DynamoDB Global Tables cost?